-The Hanging Lake hike is one of the most iconic hikes in Colorado.
-It’s perfectly doable with very young children- as long as you arrive prepared and know what to expect along the way.
+The Hanging Lake Colorado hike is one of the most iconic hikes in Colorado.
+It’s a short but steep hike in the Glenwood Canyon that is perfectly doable with very young children.
 Our top tips for hiking Hanging Lake as a family.

-I’m a native Coloradoan, and no stranger to hiking.
-I have so many memories of spending weekend and summer mornings in the mountains, exploring trails and rivers with my family.
+I’m a native Coloradoan and no stranger to hiking.
+I have so many memories of spending weekends and summer mornings in the mountains, exploring trails and rivers with my family.

 Since having my children, I will be the first to admit that I haven’t been hiking as much as I would like.
 It’s a lot of work to hike with a child on your back, and sometimes, even more, to hike slooowly with a young child.